Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

-We first checked the performance of the model parameter estimation methods.
+We first checked the performance of the methods for model parameter estimation.
 The parameter of interest is the true parameter matrix $\bbeta_0$.
-Table \ref{Table-1} reports the Frobenius, max, and spectral norm errors of the LASSO and H-LASSO estimators, with $n=100, 200, 400$ and $m=500, 1000, 2000$.
+Table \ref{Table-1} reports the Frobenius, max, and spectral norm errors of the LASSO and H-LASSO estimators, with $n=100, 200, 500$ and $m=250, 500, 2000$.
+We note that for both heavy-tailed and sub-Gaussian processes, the number of factors $r$ and lag $h$ are estimated without errors for all $n$ and $m$.
+The reason is that the data generation process has a large eigen-gap between the factor and idiosyncratic volatility matrices and a strong time series structure.
 From Table \ref{Table-1}, we find that the estimation errors of the proposed H-LASSO estimator are usually decreasing as the number of low-frequency or high-frequency observations increases.
-In contrast, the estimation errors of the LASSO estimator usually decrease as the number of low-frequency observations increases, but not for the high-frequency observations.
-This may be because as the high-frequency observation increases, bigger outliers for heavy tails are more frequently observed.
-When comparing two estimation methods, the H-LASSO estimator performs better than does the LASSO estimator for both heavy-tailed and sub-Gaussian processes.
-One possible explanation for this is that, even if the process is generated by the sub-Gaussian variables, the log-prices process can have some heavy tails.
+The exception is the max norm error for $n=500$ and $m=2000$, while the overall error performances, such as Frobenius and spectral norm errors, always decrease as $n$ or $m$ increases.
+An explanation is that bigger outliers for heavy tails are more frequently observed as the high-frequency observation increases.
+For example, when $m$ is small, the relative frequency of outliers may be low due to the smoothing effect from the subsampling.
+Furthermore, the max norm measure is highly affected by the outlier.
+When comparing two estimation methods, the H-LASSO estimator performs better than the LASSO estimator for both heavy-tailed and sub-Gaussian processes.
+One possible explanation for this is that, even if the process is generated by the sub-Gaussian variables, the log-prices process can still have some heavy tails.
+The truncation method can reduce the variance of the estimator, which is larger than that of the increase in estimation bias, even for the sub-Gaussian case.
 From this result, we find the benefit of handling the heavy-tailedness.
 These results support the theoretical findings in Section \ref{SEC-3}.